kalbfuss/01memories/README.md

 #### Rclone repositories

 Like for local repositories, only a single parameter is required for the definition of rclone repositories.
 However, the rclone remote must have been configured before.
-Digital Memories currently does not provide any functionality to configure rclone remotes.
+Pyframe currently does not provide any functionality to configure rclone remotes.

 | Parameter | Description                                                  |
 | :-------- | :----------------------------------------------------------- |